 Radical Islamists were suspected to be behind the assassination of bloggers who staunchly criticized Islamic fundamentalism.
 One of the victims was writer Avijit Roy, a Bangladeshi-American activist.
 He was hacked to death in Dhaka while walking home from a book fair.
 A month later Washiqur Rahman suffered the same tragic fate after he took to social media to express his outrage over Roy’s death.

 In 2015, the government also began requiring online news portals to register themselves with authorities.
-Journalists working for unregistered media outlets would have their accreditations cancelled.
+Journalists working for unregistered media outlets would have their accreditations canceled.

 The country’s intense political climate also affects how news outlets are being run.
 Private media outlets, including Bangladesh newspapers, are highly partisan when it comes to political coverage.
 Owners of these networks and publications control what is being published or broadcasted in such a manner that it would reflect their personal political affiliations.
 Reporting on social issues, such as labor, in almost all Bangladesh newspaper outlets have become biased in favor of businessmen and politicians.